code20/flappy-ai-bird/README.md

 An AI-coded tribute to Flappy Bird—playful, browser-ready, and built entirely through natural language prompts using GitHub Copilot in Visual Studio Code.
 No manual code.
 Just creativity, curiosity, and a co-pilot.

+> 📝 Even this README and the [`PROMPTS.md`](docs/PROMPTS.md) file were created using Copilot—guided by prompts, not typing.

 ![Screenshot of Flappy Ai Bird gameplay showing bird, pipes, and score](assets/screenshot.jpg)

 ---